sjg20/u-boot-concept/doc/develop/bootflow.rst

 - use `ready` instead of `loaded` for the state name?
 - `bootflow prep` to load everything preparing for boot, so that `bootflow boot` can just do the boot.
-- check ordering of bootdevices (should it use aliases?)
+- check ordering of bootdevs (should it use aliases?)
-- check ordering of bootflows within bootdevices (needed)
+- check ordering of bootflows within bootdevs (needed)
 - implement boot_targets env var?
 - quick way to boot from particular media - 'bootflow boot mmc1' ?
-- add bootdevice drivers for dhcp, sata, scsi, ide, usb, virtio
+- add bootdev drivers for dhcp, sata, scsi, ide, usb, virtio
 - introduce an interface for disto_getfile() and disto_net_getfile() provided
-  by the bootdevice
+  by the bootdev
 - better name for this feature?
 It is clearly not auto-boot or distro-boot, but perhaps standard boot?

 Other ideas:

-- rename bootflow to flow, bootdevice to method (since this is a bootloader after all)
+- rename bootflow to flow, bootdev to method (since this is a bootloader after all)
-- bootdevice flags for speed (e.g. network and USB are slow)
+- bootdev flags for speed (e.g. network and USB are slow)
-- should the means of scanning for particular files on a bootdevice device be moved into a driver architecture, so we have drivers for distro boot, Chromium OS, etc.?
+- should the means of scanning for particular files on a bootdev device be moved into a driver architecture, so we have drivers for distro boot, Chromium OS, etc.?
 - automatically load kernel, FDT, etc. to suitable addresses so the board does